Explore the distinct paths of retail prop firms and hedge funds to find out which trading career aligns with your goals and risk appetite.

 Regulatory Requirements

 Hedge funds, despite their exclusivity, must adhere to strict regulations.
 In the U.S., oversight by the Securities and Exchange Commission helps enforce transparency and accountability.
-Funds typically maintain detailed records of trading activity, risk processes, and client disclosures, and many publish audited performance records to demonstrate their investment history.
+Funds typically maintain detailed records of trading activity, risk processes, and client disclosures, and many publish audited performance records to document their investment history.

 Strategies and Pay Structure

-Hedge funds employ a variety of strategies to achieve returns.
+Hedge funds employ a variety of strategies to seek returns.
 Popular methods include long/short equity strategies—buying expected winners and short-selling expected losers (how long/short equity works)—and global macro strategies, which position around macroeconomic trends across asset classes (learn more about global macro).

 How Retail Prop Firms Work